 Long Island is not well known for its apple harvests, but this Long Island winery has produced pleasing results with their two ciders, True Believer and True Companion, made entirely from Long Island dessert apples.
 The low acid and tannin content from these apples results in a smoother, less complex cider experience full of "appley" character.
 We prefer the drier True Believer for its lush flavors and easy-drinking nature.

-True Believer will be poured alongside a over a dozen other ciders on October 20th at Pour the Core, Long Island's first hard cider festival at the Peconic Bay Winery.
+Where to buy True Believer will be poured alongside a over a dozen other ciders on October 20th at Pour the Core, Long Island's first hard cider festival at the Peconic Bay Winery.

 Bad Seed Cider